annaivina/Melamoma_Classifier/README.md

    -- Conv2D layers + BatchNorm + ReLU + MaxPolling + Dropout (0.3, 0.4 and 0.5 in each conv block)
    -- L2 regularization applied to convolutional layers (0.01)

-Delse layers for classification with last signmoid activation
+Delse layers for classification with last sigmoid activation

 ### Training configurations
 The model configuration, the training configuration as well as model setup can be found in Melanoma_Classifier/configs/ (model/customCNN.yaml)

-Due to limit resoursses, first the model has been prototyped in Google Colab notebook: https://colab.research.google.com/drive/15iZRsk7ALNFwI0LnjF6MqXW0u0ScOkrn?usp=sharing.
+Due to limited resources, first, the model has been prototyped in Google Colab notebook: https://colab.research.google.com/drive/15iZRsk7ALNFwI0LnjF6MqXW0u0ScOkrn?usp=sharing.
 Then, fully migrated to this modular training pipeline.

 A hyperparameter scan was also performed to find the optimal number of filters, dropout rates, strides, and other model parameters.